SUSE/spacewalk-saltstack/README.md

 ## TODO

+* The reactor is using a hardcoded '1-SALT' registration key
+* The reactor is using a hardcoded 'admin' user to create the new registered server

-* Cleanup all actions for jobs that completed in salt-master at reactor startup (for all jobs that completed when the reactor was down)
+* Cleanup all actions for jobs that completed in salt-master at reactor startup (for all jobs that completed when the reactor was down).
+Beware of race conditions.

 * Figure out how to refresh the hardware inventory after rpm db changes

 ## Authors